Sensory Space

 Norwich Castle Museum has used one of our pods as part of their £13m development plan to transform the Castle Keep by featuring the ghost of King Henry I who asked visitors of all ages for their help to restore his castle into the magnificent royal palace it was back in his time.

-More than 250 people took part and their responses have helped shape ideas to redesign the whole visitor experience by recognising the Keep as the museum’s most important ‘exhibit’ and the Castle as one of Europe’s most important 12th century buildings.
+More than 250 people took part and their thoughts and ideas have helped shape ideas to redesign the whole visitor experience by recognising the Keep as the museum’s most important ‘exhibit’ and the Castle as one of Europe’s most important 12th century buildings.

-Angela Riley, Project Officer, Keep Project said; “Using the video booth as a form of consultation was a new experience for Norfolk Museums Service.
+Angela Riley, Project Officer, Keep Project said; “Using [the pod] as a form of consultation was a new experience for Norfolk Museums Service.
 It proved to be a really effective way to interact with our visitors, particularly our younger ones, to gather ideas for how we can improve the Castle experience through our development project.
-The booth created quite a buzz during a busy summer holiday period and the responses were just fantastic!”
+[The pod] created quite a buzz during a busy summer holiday period and the responses were just fantastic!”

 To discuss developing a bespoke 'Sensory Space' pod with us please get in touch here.